QuangTheGreat/AES-128-IP-Hardware-and-SoC-Integration-on-Altera-Cyclone-II-FPGA/README.md

 Doan Dang Quang
 Gian Thanh Sang

-This project delivers an RTL implementation of an area-efficient AES-128 encryption core—built around a round-reusing, resource-sharing architecture—and integrates it via an Avalon-MM wrapper into a NIOS II SoC on the Altera Cyclone II DE2 FPGA.
+This project delivers an RTL implementation of an area-efficient AES-128 encryption based on proposed architecture [1] and integrates it via an Avalon-MM wrapper into a NIOS II SoC on the Altera Cyclone II DE2 FPGA.
 The design was verified with ModelSim and synthesized in Quartus II.

 ## SoC Integration